hds-lab/d3tutorial/public/tutorials/barchart.md

 5. For every car in the data:
     1. Draw an SVG `<rect>` element
     2. Set the `y` position
-    3. Set the width based on frequency
+    3. Set the width based on weight

 You can review the code for loading the CSV data in the JavaScript panel to the right.